FedeIra/Project-Gaming-Beyond/README.md

-# VideoGames-Web: Project for SoyHenry
+# VideoGames-Web: Individual Project for SoyHenry

 Gaming & Beyond is an SPA (Single Page Application) website using an API with videogames data and my own database.